rosarito1234/PHPAgentFramework/README.md

 # PHPAgentFramework

 **Lightweight PHP framework for building modular AI agents powered by LLMs.**
-Designed to help you prototype and simulate intelligent agents that can reason, plan, collaborate, and act using capabilities, tools, and memory — all from PHP.
+Designed to help you prototype and simulate intelligent agents that can reason, plan, collaborate, and act using capabilities, tools, and memory — all in PHP.

 ---